Boltonia caroliniana

 Boltonia caroliniana is a perennial herb up to 200 cm (80 inches) tall.
 It has many daisy-like flower heads with white or lilac ray florets and yellow disc florets.

+The Carolina doll's-daisy can grow to 4–6 feet tall, with a waxy smooth stem and leaves.
+Tends to be bushier than B. asteroides.
+It lacks wings on the seeds, unlike B. diffusa.